 In the last 6 – 9 months my woodcarving interests have turned towards relief carving.
 In my studies of relief carving, I found that a textured background is very common.
 Texturing the background of a relief carving directs the eye to the subject matter of the carving.

-The best and most affordable carving tool is one that will be around for years!
+The most affordable carving tool is one that will be around for years!

 Using a strop is the key to keeping your carving tools razor sharp